jeremytenjo/roblox-studio-simulation-hot-reload/README.md

 - Simply save a supported file (TypeScript, JavaScript, or Lua) to automatically trigger a restart

-### Restart Roblox Studio Simuluator Management
+### Restart Roblox Studio Simulator Management

 You can manage the WebSocket server using VS Code commands (accessible via `Cmd+Shift+P` / `Ctrl+Shift+P`):

-- **Restart Roblox Studio Simuluator: Start** - Start Restart Roblox Studio Simuluator
+- **Restart Roblox Studio Simulator: Start** - Start Restart Roblox Studio Simulator
-- **Restart Roblox Studio Simuluator: Stop** - Stop Restart Roblox Studio Simuluator
+- **Restart Roblox Studio Simulator: Stop** - Stop Restart Roblox Studio Simulator
-- A status bar indicator shows the current Restart Roblox Studio Simuluator state (Running/Stopped)
+- A status bar indicator shows the current Restart Roblox Studio Simulator state (Running/Stopped)

-Restart Roblox Studio Simuluator starts automatically when the extension is activated.
+Restart Roblox Studio Simulator starts automatically when the extension is activated.

 ## Configuration

 ### Required: Set WebSocket Port

 The extension requires an explicit port configuration.
 Each VS Code instance should use a unique port to support multiple simultaneous Roblox Studio instances.
+Make sure to assign and use different WebSocket ports for each Roblox project to avoid connection conflicts and ensure proper functionality.

 #### In VS Code